 These sales jobs do not require a work permit.
 However, minors doing them must have adult supervision.7

-There are certain jobs that state and federal child labor law forbids minors under the age of 18 from working.
+There are specific jobs that state and federal child labor law forbids minors under the age of 18 from working.

 Regulations by the U.S. Department of Labor (DOL) under the federal Fair Labor Standards Act (FLSA) state that minors under 18 cannot work in the following industries: